CSB-Thukral-Lab/RAPSAP/README.md

 #### Citing RAPSAP

-If you use this software in your publication please cite:
+If you use this resource framework in your publication please cite:

 **Thank You**